ChrisMuir/Zillow/README.md

 Zillow Scraping with Python
 ===========================

-WARNING: Use this code at your own risk, scraping is against Zillow's TOC.
+WARNING: Use this code at your own risk, scraping is against Zillow's TOC
 -------------------------------------------------------------------------

 Basic tool for scraping current home listings from Zillow, written in Python